What is a wave function?

-What is wave function?
 What is the Phase Velocity and Group Velocity?
-Derive relation between them.
+Derive the relation between them.

 Y = A Sin (wt-kx)

 So the wave function in quantum mechanics describes the quantum state of an isolated system of one or more particles.
-The wave function containing all the information’s about the entire system like position, frequency, amplitude, wavelength, direction etc. Quantities associated with measurements, such as the average momentum of a particle, can be derived from the wave function also.
+The wave function containing all the information’s about the entire system like position, frequency, amplitude, wavelength, direction, etc. Quantities associated with measurements, such as the average momentum of a particle, we can derive from the wave function as well.